William Hoskins (actor): Australia

-Hoskins and Clarance Holt were lessees and managers of Melbourne's Theatre Royal in 1861–62.
-Hoskins was lessee/manager of the Royal Haymarket Theatre in 1864–1867 and, briefly, the same theatre renamed the Duke of Edinburgh in January 1868.
+In January 1860 Hoskins announced the opening of the Theatre Royal, Ballarat a week hence, touting in Melbourne for actors and musicians to perform therein, offering "liberal treatment" to "stars".
+No mention was made of production or rehearsals; presumably the "stars" were expected to perform their "party pieces".
+He left Ballarat a year later, and with Clarance Holt leased Melbourne's Theatre Royal in 1861–62.
+Hoskins was lessee/manager of the Royal Haymarket Theatre 1864–1867 and, briefly, the same theatre renamed the Duke of Edinburgh in January 1868.

 He moved to New Zealand around 1870, and in 1874, his wife having died in 1872, he married his leading lady; they then left for London.
 He returned to Melbourne in 1880, where he was accorded a complimentary benefit.

 He retired from the stage on 19 December 1884, taking his last bow at the Theatre Royal, Melbourne in Colman's comedy The Heir at Law.
 After making a farewell speech he was presented with a purse of sovereigns by George Coppin.

 Hoskins died in Melbourne, and at a benefit performance held six months later at the Princess's Theatre for his widow and child, a message and contribution of 100 guineas was received from Sir Henry Irving, whom he had befriended some thirty years earlier.

 Personal

 Hoskins married the singer and actress Julia Harland (born Julia Wallack) in England on 24 August 1842.
 Harland, who was a sister of Lester Wallack and daughter of Henry John Wallack, accompanied Hoskins to Australia, but remained in Australia when he left for New Zealand.
 She died 19 August 1872.

 Hoskins married again, in January 1874 in Christchurch, New Zealand, to Florence Mary Rice (known professionally as "Miss Florence Colville"), an actress who was with his troupe from 1870.

-His brother Horatio Huntley Hoskins (died 6 July 1876), who attended Harland in her last days, was a solicitor of Talbot, Victoria, and published several plays: Count De Denia, or, The Spaniard’s Ransom (1841) and De Valencourt: A Tragedy in Five Acts (1842, written with his brother).